BitPangea/bitpangea/thecharter/README.md

 The Charter is not:

 - a technical specification;
+- a design manual;
 - a roadmap;
 - a token document;
 - a land-allocation policy;
 - a substitute for The Codex;
 - a substitute for The Declaration;
-- a repository for every unresolved idea.
+- a repository for every unresolved idea;
+- a requirement that every major Period produce a new constitutional Charter.

-Its purpose is constitutional rather than operational.
+Its purpose is constitutional and historical rather than operational or design-governing.

 ---

 ## Status

-**Active Constitutional Institution**
+**Active Constitutional Institution · Creator Period Clarified**

 ---